ATHENS MUSIC

 We want to hear your thoughts and opinions on music technology, as well as the future of sound, audio, and the music industry.
 If you are interested in joining us in this mission, feel free to contact us.

 Patrick Yao is a 17-year-old high school student and musician.
 Besides his main instrument, piano, he also plays the guitar and sings.
 Patrick has composed music in various genres and styles, ranging from classical to electronic music.
 As a performer, Patrick has played both as a solo musician and in an ensemble, and is a member of his school orchestra, where he serves as the keyboardist and melodica player.
-Since 2024, Patrick’s focus has been on music technology, where his current research interests include electronic sound design and music information retrieval, serving as a peer reviewer in international conferences.
+Since 2024, Patrick's focus has been on music technology, where his current interests include electronic sound design, music information retrieval, and human-AI interation, serving as a peer reviewer for international conferences.

 Interdisciplinary outreach and research in music and computer science